ckeditor/ckeditor5/packages/ckeditor5-remove-format/tests/manual/removeformat.md

 # Remove Format

-Basic manual test for the remove format feature.
+Select the content and press the "Remove Format" button in the toolbar.

+## Things to consider

-* Bold, emphasize, underline and highlight should be removed.
+* Bold, emphasize, underline, and highlight should be removed.
 * Links **must not** be removed.
-* Try to remove some formatting from image caption by making selection containing the entire widget.
+* Try to remove some formatting from an image caption by creating a selection containing the entire widget.
-* Icon is disabled if your selection doesn't contain any formatting that might be removed.
+* The button should be disabled if your selection doesn't contain any formatting that might be removed.